mohamedzeina/snippets-nextjs/README.md

 ## Description
-Simple application done with NextJS and TailWind.css.
-Prisma was used to create a local SQLite database to store snippets.
+Snippets is an application done with NextJS and TailWind.css.
+Prisma was used to create a local SQLite database to store code snippets.
-Snippets represent snippets of code and they have two attributes:
+Snippets have two attributes:
 1) Title of the snippet
 2) Code of the snippet